Limited company names should be carefully considered before they are registered at Companies House.

 Do I have to trade under my limited company name?

-You can trade under a different name, as long as it’s not too similar to the name of another registered company or subject to any other restrictions or prohibition.
+You can trade under a different name, as long as it’s not too similar to the name of another registered company or subject to any other restrictions or prohibitions.

 When you are choosing a trading name, you should apply the same precautions and checks you used when choosing your company name.
 You will still need to display your registered company name wherever your trading name is shown.